pop-os/docs/src/customize-pop/customize-desktop.md

 ## Dock

-The `Dock` tab contains settings for modifying visibility behavior and the appearance of system and application icons.
+The `Dock` tab contains settings for modifying Dock visibility behavior and the appearance of system and application icons.

 ![Modify Dock](/images/customize-desktop/customize-dock.png)